-17.1 A decision supported by a majority of the votes at a meeting of the Council at which a quorum is present is a decision of the Council.
+17.1 A decision supported by a majority of the votes at a meeting of the council at which a quorum is present is a decision of the council.

-17.2 Decisions made by the Council must be accurately recorded in the minutes of the meeting at which the decision is made.
+17.2 Decisions made by the council must be accurately recorded in the minutes of the meeting at which the decision is made.

-Rescinding or altering Council decisions
+Rescinding or altering council decisions

-17.3 A resolution passed by the Council may not be altered or rescinded except by a motion to that effect of which notice has been given under clause 3.9.

-17.4 If a notice of motion to rescind a resolution is given at the meeting at which the resolution is carried, the resolution must not be carried into effect until the motion of rescission has been dealt with.
+- A resolution passed by the council may not be altered or rescinded except by a motion to that effect of which notice has been given under clause 3.9.
+Note: Clause 17.3 reflects section 372(1) of the Act. - 17.4 If a notice of motion to rescind a resolution is given at the meeting at which the resolution is carried, the resolution must not be carried into effect until the motion of rescission has been dealt with.